Updated Jan 3rd, 2022.

 cd /boot/efi && mkdir -p boot/grub

-Then, create a new boot directory using mkdir -p boot/grub; this command will create empty boot and grub directories.
-We have to copy the grub.cfg and the themes directory from the znx AppImage that we extracted earlier to boot/grub; we will do this using the command cp.
+Then, create a new boot directory using mkdir -p boot/grub; this command will create the empty boot and grub directories.
+We must copy the grub.cfg and the themes directory from the znx AppImage we extracted earlier to boot/grub; we will do this using the command cp.

-We can verify that the files are in the correct path by typing ll/boot/grub (that’s two lowercase L) and press enter.
+We can verify that the files are in the correct path by typing ll/boot/grub (two lowercase L) and pressing enter.

-Next, we navigate to the EFI directory and delete the contents of the BOOT directory inside of it.
+Next, we navigate to the EFI directory and delete the BOOT directory’s contents inside it.
 Then we create a new directory called boot (lowercase).

 cd EFI && rm -r BOOT/ && mkdir boot